 You can find full details about our occult studies course by clicking the link above.

 The word magic comes from the Greek "Magos", great, signifying the "great" science.
-The ancient Egyptians, Babylonians, Chaldeans, and other early civilizations all possessed highly-developed magical systems, from which the European system of magic was finally evolved.
+The ancient Egyptians, Chinese, Babylonians, Chaldeans, and other early civilizations all possessed highly-developed magical systems, from which the European system of magic was finally evolved.
 Greece and Rome also possessed their own distinct systems, which to a large extent were offshoots of their religions.
 Similarly, magic in early Europe was merely an appendage of the various religious systems which obtained throughout the continent.
-But with the rise of Christianity the early Church soon began to regard the practice of "magic" as foreign to the spirit of its religion, and in 364 A.D. clerics were forbidden to become magicians, enchanters, mathematicians or astrologers.
+But with the rise of Christianity in the second century the early Church soon began to regard the practice of "magic" as foreign to the spirit of its dogmatic religion, and in 364 A.D. clerics were forbidden to become magicians, enchanters, mathematicians or astrologers.

-This prohibition was extended in 525 A.D. and repeated by the Council of Rome in 721, to include sorcerers, soothsayers, augurs and divination with bread or wood.
+This prohibition was extended in 525 A.D., and repeated by the Council of Rome in 721, to include sorcerers, soothsayers, augurs and divination with bread or wood.
 It seems that it was hard to stamp out these magical practices, which are so engrained in human nature that they will never be eradicated.
-We need only look to the pages of any contemporary newspaper and note the hundreds of advertisements for "psychic advice hotlines", or the many monthly magazines devoted to "Mind, Body and Spirit" containing magical spells, cures, rituals, and predictions of all kinds, to know that "magic" is as popular as ever.
+We need only look to the pages of any tabloid newspaper and note the advertisements for "psychic advice hotlines", or the many monthly magazines devoted to "Mind, Body and Spirit" containing magical spells, cures, rituals, and predictions of all kinds, to know that "magic" is as popular as ever.
 Many people forget too, that the Catholic Mass is a very great magical ceremony, particularly if it is performed by a priest who has real spiritual power.

 What is Mysticism?